 How to change your Zoom reaction’s skin tone

-Once signed in, PC and Mac users can select their profile picture, click on Settings, and select a skin tone from the six options available.
+Once signed in, PC and Mac users can select their profile picture, click on Settings, and then under the General tab, select a skin tone from the six options available.
 Mobile users should sign into the Zoom app and tap the Settings icon > Meeting > Reaction Skin Tone to change their reaction skin tone.

 - The most common Zoom problems and how to fix them